carolinaparisi/dom-app/README.md

 ### Layout

+Its design was initially intended for the app to be used on mobile devices.
 Here we have the Figma prototype created by [Cássio](https://github.com/cassiorsfreitas)!
 Even thought this layout was not created by me, as you can see in other projects here, on my GitHub, I've been using this strong tool to create my prototypes!

 ![Figma](https://github.com/user-attachments/assets/4205a831-0899-4f57-a9ab-0f40c9cb50f9)